 Depending on the action you’re trying to perform, there are two ways to format the Webhook POST URL:

-To update an existing user and pull any new data from Mautic for that contact, the URL for the webhook should look like the following:
+To update a user’s tags and pull any new meta data from Mautic for that contact, the URL for the webhook should look like the following:

 To create a new user

 To create a new user, use the following URL:

 You can also specify additional parameters in user creation.
 For example, to send the user a welcome email containing a link to log in on your site, use the following:

 You can also specify a specific user role to be assigned to the new user.
 For example, to set the new user to the “customer” role, use the following:

 Note that you have to have registered a “customer” role on your site for this to work.
 By default users will be assigned the role of “subscriber”.

 The add method will update a user if an existing user already exists.
 It will not create a duplicate user.